GeometrySmallLogo

 hint

-In addition to using the strategy of partitioning or dissecting, it may also be possible to graph the polygon on a set of coordinate axes and determine the area using coordinate geometry techniques.
+In addition to using the strategy of partitioning, it may also be possible to graph the polygon on a set of coordinate axes and determine the area using coordinate geometry techniques.
 A "grid" method may be useful if sufficient information is known.

 divider